wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.I.1

 <p class=fip id=p1>
-1.&emsp;A further point must be perfectly clear before any residual fear still associated with miracles can disappear.
+1. A further point must be perfectly clear before any residual fear still associated with miracles can disappear.
 <sup>2</sup>The crucifixion did not establish the Atonement; the resurrection did.
 <sup>3</sup>Many sincere Christians have misunderstood this.
 <sup>4</sup>No one who is free of the belief in scarcity could possibly make this mistake.